dgriffon/sample-AMP-DX-integration/README.md

  The **AssetsAMPFilter** adds the links to canonical and amphtml versions of the page
  ## Make it nicer
  Use AMP script features and custom styles

+ ## Remove custom scripts
+ Improve the filter to remove js scripts not supported by AMP